 8. Use and Disclosure of Personal Information

-a) the customer consents to the use or disclosure of the information for another purpose;
+- you consent to the use or disclosure of the information for another purpose;

-b) the access, use or disclosure is otherwise permitted under the Privacy Act and the PIP Act; or
+- the access, use or disclosure is otherwise permitted under the Privacy Act and the PIP Act; or

 8.1 Disclosing personal information to third parties

-a) the Company’s nominated travel insurance provider;
+- our nominated travel insurance provider;

-d) emergency services;
+- emergency services;

-e) Biosecurity Tasmania or any other applicable quarantine authority;
+- Biosecurity Tasmania or any other applicable quarantine authority;

-The Company will co-operate with all law enforcement bodies in providing personal information when requested to do so.
+We will co-operate with all law enforcement bodies in providing personal information when requested to do so.

 9. Sales and Direct Marketing